 For many people, one of the biggest and most unpredictable expenses in any given month is refueling the car.
 If you’re a frequent commuter, you can’t afford to be paying the highest price for gas.
 The Gas Buddy app was designed with that thought in mind.
 After all, why should you pay $4.15 a gallon when there’s a gas station a mile or two away selling it for $3.89?
 Gas Buddy gives you a comprehensive list of gas stations in your area, tracking your location to pick out the ones that are closest to you, and directing you toward the stations with the best bargains.
 A 5- or 10-cent-per-gallon savings may not seem like much, but those nickels and dimes can easily add up if you refill the gas tank once or twice a week.

-These apps aren’t the only mobile tools that can help you save money, but they can give you a good start at becoming a better budgeter and a smarter spender.
-Who knows, you might save so much money that you can afford to buy a house sooner than you expected, or help your son or daughter through college.
-Small savings add up over time, and these apps all specialize in providing small savings that pay big dividends later on.
+These apps aren’t the only tools that can help you save money, but they can give you a good start at becoming a better budgeter and a smarter spender.
+Who knows, you might save so much money using these money budgeting apps that you can afford to buy a house sooner than you expected, or help your son or daughter through college.
+Small savings add up over time, and these savings and budgeting apps all specialize in providing small savings that pay big dividends later on.